 - steering committees and a memorandum of understanding have been signed with local organisations in Choiseul Province including the Babatana Farmer’s Association, Sasamuqa Community Hospital and the Lauru Federation of Farmers Association

-- a network of farmer’s schools that serve as centres for project training is being developed; additonal funds from Oxfam Community Aid Abroad Australia have supported basic facilities at three farmer’s schools – two on Malaita and one in Western Province; additional proposals for farmer’s schools have been received and will be considered in 2004
+- a network of farmer’s schools that serve as centres for project training is being developed; additional funds from Oxfam Community Aid Abroad Australia have supported basic facilities at three farmer’s schools – two on Malaita and one in Western Province; additional proposals for farmer’s schools have been received and will be considered in 2004

 - a team of trainers will start a training program in small business skills for all youths in the programme as the final course of the programme; two Kastom Gaden Association trainers will attend a small business course run by the Small Business Enterprise Centre in Honiara

-- the project manager and project director attended a workshop in Australia with Oxfam Community Aid Abroad in the use of the ‘Most Significant Change’ monitoring method; the approach may be trialed in the last quarter of the youth livelihoods project to provide insight into wider, non-quantitative impacts of the project.
+- the project manager and project director attended a workshop in Australia with Oxfam Community Aid Abroad in the use of the ‘Most Significant Change’ monitoring method; the approach may be trialled in the last quarter of the youth livelihoods project to provide insight into wider, non-quantitative impacts of the project.